hmc-cs111-spring2023/cs111-hw1-everettbu/my-dsl.md

 # Benefits

-_Scratch is incredibly easy to understand which makes it well suited for begginer programmers (my first CS class in high school used Scratch).
+_Scratch is incredibly easy to understand which makes it well suited for begginer programmers (my first CS class in high school was taught using Scratch).
 It has clearly labeled blocks that piece together which can be used to simulate writing functions without knowing coding syntax._

 # Drawbacks